OpenLiberty/ci.maven/README.md

     </execution>
    ```

- 2. Single deploy of an application with maven coordinates.
+ 2. Single deploy of an application with maven coordinates removing the version number.
+The resulting war will be *webapp.war* instead of *webapp-1.0.war*.

   ```xml
     <execution>